GobblesGobbles

 Is Panama's Tap Water Safe?
 The Answer Depends on Whose House You're In

-A Panamanian living abroad came back to visit this year and noticed something she hadn't seen before: two people she trusted — one in Río Hato, one in Juan Díaz — had quietly installed water filters at home.
-Neither of them used to bother.
+A Panamanian living abroad came back to visit this year and noticed something she had not seen before: two people she trusted, one in Rio Hato and one in Juan Diaz, had installed water filters at home.
+She had historically drunk tap water in Panama without getting sick, but the new filters made her wonder whether something had changed.

-The practical read for visitors: if you're in a house with a direct municipal line and you're already Panama-acclimatized, you're likely fine.
-If you're in a high-rise or building with a shared tank, assume maintenance gaps.
-If you're arriving from Europe or North America and your gut has never met Panamanian water, filtered or bottled is the smarter call — especially outside Panama City.
+The practical read for visitors: if you are in a house with a direct municipal line and you are already Panama-acclimatized, you may be fine.
+If you are in a high-rise or building with a shared tank, assume maintenance matters.
+If you are arriving from Europe or North America and your gut has never met Panamanian water, filtered or bottled is the smarter call, especially outside Panama City.

-Gobbles Gobble's Take: Treat the tap like a local bar — fine if you know the owner, risky if you don't.
+Gobbles Gobble's Take: Treat the tap like a local bar: fine if you know the owner, risky if you do not.

 Source: r/Panama